 Step Up (or Down) in Strathspeys

-The movements are exactly as in Step up or down under Steps for jigs reels and hornpipes (see Diagram 7) though performed much more slowly, in keeping with the slower tempo; in Strathspeys there is rarely any need to deviate from the straight sideways movement (see Diagram 8) though this is often essential in Quick tempo dances.
+The movements are exactly as in Step up or down under Steps for jigs reels and hornpipes though performed much more slowly, in keeping with the slower tempo.
+The upper diagram shows the left foot step with the straight sideways movement; while it is rarely needed in Strathspeys, deviation from the straight sideways movement (for use when Time is short) is shown in the right foot step in the lower diagram.

 Balgownie Brig